Amazing Stories: 1950s

 Browne's interest in Amazing declined when the project to turn it into a slick magazine was derailed.
 Although he stayed involved with Fantastic Adventures, another Ziff-Davis magazine, he left the editing work on Amazing to William Hamling and Lila Shaffer.
 In December 1950, when Ziff-Davis moved their offices from Chicago to New York, Hamling stayed behind in Chicago, and Browne revived his involvement with the magazine.

 In 1952, Browne convinced Ziff-Davis to try a high-quality digest fantasy magazine.
 Fantastic, which appeared in the summer of that year, focused on fantasy rather than science fiction and was so successful that it persuaded Ziff-Davis to switch Amazing from pulp format to digest in early 1953 (while also switching to a bimonthly schedule).
 Circulation fell, however, and subsequent budget cuts limited the story quality in both Amazing and Fantastic.
 Fantastic began to print science fiction as well as fantasy.
 Circulation increased as a result, but Browne, who was not a science fiction aficionado, once again lost interest in the magazines.

-Paul W. Fairman replaced Browne as editor in September 1956.Ashley, Transformations, p.
-353. Early in Fairman's tenure, Bernard Davis decided to try issuing a companion series of novels, titled Amazing Stories Science Fiction Novels.
+Paul W. Fairman replaced Browne as editor in September 1956.
+Early in Fairman's tenure, Bernard Davis decided to try issuing a companion series of novels, titled Amazing Stories Science Fiction Novels.
 Readers' letters in Amazing had indicated a desire for novels, which Amazing did not have room to run.
 The novel series did not last; only one, Henry Slesar's 20 Million Miles to Earth, appeared.
 However, in response to readers' interest in longer fiction, Ziff-Davis expanded Amazing by 16 pages, starting with the March 1958 issue, and the magazine began to run complete novels.

 Fairman left to edit Ellery Queen's Mystery Magazine at the end of 1958, and his place was taken by Cele Goldsmith.
 Goldsmith had been hired in 1955 as a secretary and became assistant editor to help cope with the additional work created when Ziff-Davis launched two short-lived magazines, Dream World and Pen Pals, in 1956.
 Ziff-Davis were not confident of Goldsmith's abilities as an editor, so when Fairman left, a consultant, Norman Lobsenz, was hired to work with her.
 She performed well and Lobsenz's involvement soon became minimal.